ritikraj3001/Super_Store_Sales_Analysis_Dashboard/README.md

 ### 4. Data Source
 More info on where the data comes from and how it’s structured
-Example: I get and downloaded data from the one of the youtube chaneel
+Example: I get and downloaded data from the one of the youtube channel

 ---